 - Time limit.
 Merchants outline the amount of time you have to legitimately request a refund, so check individual policies before making any transactions.
 For example, you may have to dispute a charge within 30 days of it first appearing on your credit card statement.

 - Interest charges.
-Depending on the circumstances of your credit card refund, you may be charged interest during the refund process.
-But if you have lodged a chargeback claim with your credit card provider and it is approved, you should be refunded the full amount as well as any interest that was charged on it during the investigation.
+Depending on your credit card refund circumstances, you may be charged interest during the refund process.
+However, if you have lodged a chargeback claim with your credit card provider and it is approved, they should refund the full amount plus any interest charged on it during the investigation.

 - Refund payments.
-If money is returned to your account, the funds are considered a credit to your account.
-This means a refund will not count as a payment towards your balance if you need to pay the minimum amount due for the statement cycle.
+If money is returned to your account, the funds are considered a credit.
+A refund does not count as a payment towards your balance if you need to pay the minimum amount due for the statement cycle.

 - Credit card refund fees.
-While there shouldn’t be a fee for refunds processed by a merchant, some banks do apply a fee for chargebacks.
-Third-party payment processors such as PayPal may also charge additional fees for credit card refunds, with the cost typically ranging from $10–25.
+While there shouldn’t be a fee for refunds processed by a merchant, some banks apply a fee for chargebacks.
+Third-party payment processors such as PayPal may also charge additional fees for credit card refunds, with the cost typically ranging from $10 to $25.

 Whether you need a credit card refund for non-delivery, incorrect charges or simply a change of mind on your purchases, the quickest and easiest option is to contact the merchant directly.
 If that doesn’t work, you can dispute the transaction through your credit card provider to get a chargeback.
-By understanding more about these two options, you will be able to pursue the right kind of credit card refund in any situation.Back to top
+By understanding more about these two options, you can pursue the right kind of credit card refund in any situation.Back to top

 Need a new credit card?
 Compare your options here